flox/flox/cli/flox/doc/flox-init.md

 Create a new empty environment in the current directory.

 The name of the environment will be the basename of the current directory or `default` if the current directory is `$HOME`.
 The `--name` flag can be used to give the environment a specific name.

-By default the environment will be created in the current directory. flox will add a directory `$PWD/.flox` containing all relevant environment metadata.
+By default the environment will be created in the current directory.
+Flox will add a directory `$PWD/.flox` containing all relevant environment metadata.
 The `--dir` flag can be used to create an environment in another location.